 Use an oven thermometer and start checking at 45 minutes

 Every home oven is different, and many are not calibrated, so temperatures can be inaccurate.
 The minimum bake time for any banana bread is 45 minutes.
-At my last apartment in NYC, 45-50 minutes was the sweet spot.
-But now, in my new kitchen, this banana bread takes 55 minutes.
+In my last oven, 45-50 minutes was the sweet spot.
+In my new oven, this banana bread takes 55 minutes.
 The exact bake time also hinges on how moist and ripe your bananas, as the the sugar content affects the bake time.

 Allow the banana bread to rest